msztylko/programming-from-ground-up/counting/README.md

 When you increase the size of a signed quantity in two’s complement representation, you have to perform **sign extension**.
 Sign extension means that you have to pad the left-hand side of the quantity with whatever digit is in the sign digit when you add bits.

+## Octal and Hexadecimal Numbers

+What makes octal nice is that every 3 binary digits make one octal digit (there is no such grouping of binary digits into decimal).
+So 0 is 000, 1 is 001, 2 is 010, 3 is 011, 4 is 100, 5 is 101, 6 is 110, and 7 is 111.

+Permissions in Linux are done using octal.
+This is because Linux permissions are based on the ability to read, write and execute.
+The first bit is the read permission, the second bit is the write permission, and the third bit is the execute permission.

+In octal, each digit represented three bits.
+In hexadecimal, each digit represents four bits.
+Every two digits is a full byte, and eight digits is a 32-bit word.